friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/basics/combineColor.md

 }
 ```

 The edgecase, that for a fragment both inputs did not yield a hit, is checked for first.
-In such a case, the color is set to black.
-Thus, **removing any effects lighting might have** on those fragments.
+In such a case, the color is set to black, thus, **removing any effects lighting might have** on those fragments.

 ---